 What do rat poison and anticoagulation medicine have in common?
-As often happens in scientific discovery, research follows a twisted route to the most effective remedy.
+Following a twisted route in discovery, scientists stumbled upon an effective remedy for coagulation issues.

 Discovery of Coumarin